greatnewslife/blava/README.md

 ### Points

 A custom `Point` class is included to track positioning and per-direction animation state of each point in the Blava.
 The constructor takes an `x` and `y` position as well as an optional configuration object.
 The configuration object can have an `animated` property with either a boolean to determine whether the Point is animated at all or an object with `x` and `y` properties to set animation state per dimension

+### Hooks

+The `beforePaint` and `afterPaint` configuration options allow for a function before and after the Blava paint operation respectively.
+Both functions have full access to the Blava instance as the first passed argument.
+Point calculation is completed before running either function, so they can be manipulated before or after the paint operation.